tomtenniscourt/Dad-Joke-Generator/README.md

 -	As a user, I should be able to generate a random joke
 -	As a user, I should be able to save a joke I like to the 'Saved' page
 -	As a user, I should be able to replace the generated joke with another one
--	As a user, I should be able to view my saved jokes on a seperate page
+-	As a user, I should be able to view my saved jokes on a separate page
 -	As a user, I should be able to upload my own joke to the 'Saved' page list
 -	As a user, I should not be able to upload a blank joke
 -	As a user, I should be able to remove individual, several, or all jokes from the 'Saved' page